You have had a surgical abortion. This is a procedure that ends pregnancy by removing the fetus and placenta from your womb (uterus).

 You may have cramps that feel like menstrual cramps for a few days.

-Your normal period will likely return in 4-6 weeks.
+Your normal period will likely return in 4 to 6 weeks.

 It is normal to feel sad or depressed after this procedure.
 Seek help from your health care provider or a counselor if these feelings do not go away.
 A family member or friend can also provide comfort.

-To relieve discomfort or pain in the abdomen:
+To relieve discomfort or pain in your abdomen:

 Rest as needed.

-Do not do any strenuous activity the first few days after the procedure.
-This includes not lifting anything heavier than 10 pounds (about the weight of a1 gallon milk jug).
+DO NOT do any strenuous activity the first few days.
+This includes not lifting anything heavier than 10 pounds (about the weight of a 1-gallon milk jug).

 Other things to help speed your recovery include:

-Use pads to absorb bleeding and drainage from the vagina.
-Change the pads every 2-4 hours to avoid infection.
+Use pads to absorb bleeding and drainage from your vagina.
+Change the pads every 2 to 4 hours to avoid infection.

-Do not use tampons or put anything in the vagina, including douching.
+DO NOT use tampons or put anything in your vagina, including douching.

-Do not have vaginal intercourse for 2-3 weeks, or until cleared by your healthcare provider.
+DO NOT have vaginal intercourse for 2 to 3 weeks, or until cleared by your health care provider.

 Take any other medicine, such as an antibiotic, as instructed.

-Begin using birth control starting right after the procedure.
+Begin using birth control right after your procedure.
 It is possible to get pregnant again even before your normal period resumes.
-Contraception (birth control) can help prevent unplanned pregnancies.
+Birth control can help prevent unplanned pregnancies.
 Be aware though, unplanned pregnancies can occur even when you use birth control.

-You have vaginal bleeding that increases or you need to change your pads more than every 2-4 hours.
+You have vaginal bleeding that increases or you need to change your pads more often than every 2 to 4 hours.